When creating a build configuration, it is important to configure the sequence of build steps to be executed.

 You can specify the step execution policy via the Execute step option:

-- If all previous steps finished successfully - the build analyzes only the build step status on the build agent, and doesn't send a request to the server to check the build status and considers only important step failures.
+- If all previous steps finished successfully (default): the build analyzes only the build step status on the build agent, and doesn't send a request to the server to check the build status and considers only important step failures, i.e. failures on test failures or on metric change are not considered.

 - Even if some of previous steps failed: select to make TeamCity execute this step regardless of the status of previous steps and status of the build.